 They include:

-- Safety issues emerge–Safety of all kinds can become ‘at risk’ in a corrupted environment.
+- Safety issues emerge–Safety of all kinds can become ‘ at risk’ in a corrupted environment.
 Personal and physical safety, as would automatically become a result in a close-knit environment like a police culture–where you expect your colleagues to literally ‘have your back’ in dangerous environments.
-Or in office environments, the safety to give a differing opinion, raise a concern about a safety issue that could shut down a machine for a day to get it repaired and protect workers.
+Or in office environments, the safety to give a differing opinion, raise a concern about a safety issue that could shut down a machine for a day to get it repaired, and protect workers.
 All of these are possible–even likely–when no one knows who they can trust.

 If you’re in an environment with any of the warning signs above, know that if you’re concerned, you’re at risk.
 Those who are in toxic, broken cultures and raise a red flag of any kind can lose their livelihoods quickly.